achristoph/var/VAR Frameworks.md

   });
 ```

-A: Angular has a built-in HTTP library that is implemented with RxJs, thus the default return is Observable object
+A: Angular has a built-in HTTP library that is implemented with RxJs, the default return value is Observable object

 ```javascript
 constructor(private http: Http) { }